WAMF/kiss_repository_tests/README.md

 When adding new test scenarios:

-1. Add the test logic to the appropriate module in `lib/test/`
+1. Add the test logic to the appropriate module in `lib/src/`
-2. Update the `RepositoryTester` to include the new test
+2. Update the `runRepositoryTests` function to include the new test
 3. Ensure all existing implementations still pass
 4. Document any new requirements for factory implementations